 Cash back details

 The Citi Rewards+® Card provides four big ways to earn major points on small purchases.
-New cardmembers can receive 20,000 bonus points after you spend $1,500 in purchases with your card within 3 months of account opening; redeemable for $200 in gift cards at thankyou.com.
+For a limited time new cardmembers can receive 20,000 bonus points after you spend $1,500 in purchases with your card within 3 months of account opening; redeemable for $200 in gift cards at thankyou.com.
 Cardholders earn 2X points at supermarkets and gas stations for the first $6,000 per year and then 1X Points thereafter.
 The Citi Rewards+® Card also rounds-up points to the nearest 10 on every purchase.
 That means a $42 purchase at a qualifying supermarket or gas station will earn 90 points — Citi doubles the points first and then rounds to the nearest 10.
 All other purchases earn 1 point for every $1 spent.
 When you’re ready to redeem points, you’ll receive 10% of those points back — until you reach the 100,000 annual cap.
 As long as your purchases are small and consistent, there is a greater potential to accrue points compared to similar reward cards.
 However, if you’re a big spender, you won’t get much out of rounding points to the nearest 10.
 For larger purchases, you’re better off with a cash back credit card or a card with higher point accrual — although it may come with a small annual fee.

 Similar to other rewards cards, the Citi Rewards+® Card has no annual fee.
 It offers 0% for 15 months on purchases and balance transfers from date of first transfer and on purchases from date of account opening — after which, the variable APR will be 13.49%–23.49% variable based on creditworthiness.
 Also comparable to other rewards cards, the balance transfer fee is $5 or 3% of the amount of the transfer, depending on whichever is greater.
 The foreign transaction fee is 3% of each transaction after it’s converted to U.S. dollars.
 If you’re a heavy international traveler, avoid this fee by using a card with no foreign transaction fee while traveling.

 How does it compare to other rewards cards?